 Drill quite a few holes on the top of the stump.. but drill holes all over the surface of the stump and leave some gaps between them.
 Pour the salt all over the surface and fill the holes.

 Add some water in the holes to make the salt, moist, but not saturated.
 This will make sure that, the salt does not come out.
 Cover the stump with a tarpaulin or oilcloth to protect it from rainwater.

 In case of large stumps it will take a couple of months to die.

 This can also be done in an alternative method.
 Here, you will need to mix salt and water in a concentrated ratio.

 Mix two gallons of water with one gallon of Epsom salt.
 Now pour the mixture on the surface of the stump and on the large roots.
 Cover the stump with a tarpaulin.
-In this process, you will have to repeat it weekly, till the stump looks dry enough.
+In this process, you will have to repeat it weekly, then remove tree stumps when they look dry enough.